 Attorney Goyen is a Texas-licensed Dallas car crash attorney who has been handling personal injury cases since 1997.
-We represent clients in need of the services of a road rage injury lawyer in Dallas.
+We represent clients in need of the services of a road rage injury lawyer.
 We provide our clients with aggressive, experienced, and powerful representation.
 You can rely on us to obtain the compensation you are entitled to in your case.
 There is no charge unless and until we win!

 Road rage is involved in one out of every three collisions.
 There is no denying that aggressive driving increases the likelihood of being involved in a road rage accident.
 However, you may be surprised to learn that road rage is the cause of nearly one out of every three car accidents.
 Road rage behavior, such as illegal maneuvers, speeding, tailgating, and changing lanes without signaling, is responsible for one-third of all car accidents.

 According to the National Highway Traffic Safety Administration (NHTSA), human error is responsible for more than 94 percent of driving incidents involving crashes.